Last updated on February 16th, 2024 at 03:15 pm

 Dining in Moab Utah

-Moab Utah offers a good selection of dining choices.
+You’ll find plenty of good dining choices in the area for your Moab itinerary.
 Regular readers know that I try to scope out the best before we even arrive, often depending on TripAdvisor to guide me.
 Here’s where we ended up eating in Moab – all in TripAdvisor’s top 5.

 A South African restaurant in Moab Utah!
 I’d never eaten South African cuisine before and so a visit here was an absolute must.
 Hidden Cuisine is popular in the area for it’s great American-style breakfasts, but at night the menu skews more towards the South African roots of its chef/owner.
 I ordered Bobotie.
 Honestly, there were other things on the menu which I would have more typically gravitated to, but Bobotie is considered the national dish of South Africa, so of course I had to try it.
 Bobotie is spiced ground beef stew topped with egg custard and baked.
 It’s then served with yellow rice on the side.
 It was OK.
 Mrs. Thorough Tripper’s shrimp curry served along with a lightly battered fried fish over yellow rice was excellent.

 It seems like “genuine” Neapolitan pizza places are everywhere now and I have eaten at many.
 Antica Forma in Moab is genuinely one of the best I’ve eaten at.
 We ordered a pizza with prosciutto, arugula, and pecorino – this is one of Mrs. TT’s favorite ingredient combos and so we order it often.
 This was the most flavorful version we’ve ever had.